-During ANS Teacher Workshops, educators interact with nuclear professionals to explore basic concepts, learn about experiments and demonstrations suitable for the classroom, and experience hands-on activities to share with their students.
+During ANS teacher workshops, educators interact with nuclear professionals to explore basic concepts, learn about experiments and demonstrations suitable for the classroom, and experience hands-on activities to share with their students.

 Sign up for ReActions™, the e-newsletter for educators that offers teaching ideas about nuclear science and technology.
-It is published electronically between September and May.Sign Up
+It is published by the Center for Nuclear Science and Technology Information, an initiative of the American Nuclear Society, between September and May.Sign Up

 Center for Nuclear Science and Technology Information of the American Nuclear Society

 © Copyright 2018